By Sorsa Editorial

 article = resp.json()

-# Articles always have substantial body text.
-A short or
+# Articles carry a substantial body.
+A short or missing

-# missing full_text means this was not an Article.
+# full_text means this was not an Article.

 if article.get("full_text") and len(article["full_text"]) > 500: